-Employees in retail businesses have a habit of walking off with merchandise.
+According to a report by CNBC, employees in retail businesses have a habit of walking off with merchandise.
 It is employee theft, and it's called "shrinkage" in the industry.
 Another common retail employee theft is gift cards.
 They are easy to put in your pocket and walk away with them.

 Of course, computer fraud by employees has many facets, many of which involve a fraudulent transfer of funds by an employee.

-How Does a Business Protect Itself From Theft or Embezzlement?
+Protecting a Business From Theft or Embezzlement

 To start your work on protecting your business, pay attention to two factors involved in embezzlement:

 - Focus on employees who have fiduciary responsibilities, like those in your payroll department, accounts receivable, accounts payable, and those who reconcile bank statements.
 These are the people most likely to embezzle.